Hirsau Abbey: St Aurelius

 Abbot Lutpert died in 853, having brought about a substantial increase both in the possessions of the abbey and in the number of the monks under his rule.
 Regular observance flourished under him and his successors and a successful monastic school was established.
 Over about a hundred and fifty years, under the care of the Counts of Calw, it enjoyed great prosperity, and became an important seat of learning.
 However, towards the end of the 10th century the ravages of pestilence, combined with the greed of its patrons and the laxity of the community, brought it to ruin.
 In 988 a severe plague devastated the neighbourhood and carried off sixty of the monks including the abbot, Hartfried.
 Only a dozen were left to elect a successor, and they divided into two parties.
-The more fervent chose one Conrad, whose election was confirmed by the Bishop of Speyer, but some of the others, who favoured a more relaxed rule, elected an opposition abbot in the person of Eberhard, the cellarer.
+The more fervent chose one Conrad, whose election was confirmed by the Ruprecht, Bishop of Speyer, but some of the others, who favoured a more relaxed rule, elected an opposition abbot in the person of Eberhard, the cellarer.
 For some time the dispute ran high between the rival superiors and their respective followers.
 The Count of Calw supported the claims of Eberhard, but neither party would give way to the other and in the end the count brought in an armed force to settle the quarrel.
 The result was that the abbey was pillaged, the monks dispersed, and the valuable library destroyed.
 The count became master of the property and the abbey remained empty for over sixty years, during which time the buildings fell into a ruinous state.

 In 1049 Pope Leo IX, uncle of Count Adalbert of Calw and grandson of the spoliator, came to Hirschau, and required Adalbert to restore the abbey.
-The count had the abbey church rebuilt in the style of a Roman basilica with an attached cloister: He renovated the premises, but so slowly that they were not refurbished until 1065, when the monastery was resettled by a dozen monks from the renowned Einsiedeln Abbey in Swabia, with Abbot Frederick at their head.
+The count had the abbey church rebuilt in the style of a Roman basilica with an attached cloister.
+He renovated the premises, but so slowly that they were not refurbished until 1065, when the monastery was resettled by a dozen monks from the renowned Einsiedeln Abbey in Swabia, with Abbot Frederick at their head.